DKU-Embedded-Lab/2020_DKU_OS/README.md

 ./lab1_sched

-Documentation for conducting the assignment can be found at following link : [link](https://drive.google.com/open?id=1JIwUUl1qL7z290NiIqOBuZLzkXMjQn55)
+Documentation for conducting the assignment can be found at following link :
+Scheduled to upload

 ## Lab2